Chart Color Schemes

 The level of residential development activity in Balmain is very low in comparison to the average area assessed nationally by AreaSearch

-Balmain has recorded approximately 12 residential properties granted approval each year.
-Over the past five financial years, from FY-21 to FY-25, a total of 61 homes were approved, with an additional 2 approved so far in FY-26.
-Despite a falling population during this period, development activity has been adequate relative to other areas, which is positive for buyers.
+Balmain has granted around 12 residential properties approval each year over the past five financial years.
+From FY-21 to FY-25, a total of 61 homes were approved, with an additional 2 approved so far in FY-26.
+Despite population decline during this period, development activity has been adequate relative to population changes, which is positive for buyers.

 Frequently Asked Questions - Development